brothersdw/heatmap-api/README.md

 ### Setting up MySQL database

 - You will need to first set up a local db.
 - Once you have a database created, create a table called `diseases`.
-You have to create this table with a specific format as the column values are explicitly looked at within api.
+You have to create this table with a specific format as the column names are explicitly looked at within api.
 Below you will find the commands to create the table and insert test values within it (the `disease_cases_key` and `disease_description` values can be anything but column names MUST be exact):
   <br />

 1. Create the table: